xMilotas/LiftCalculator/README.md

 ### Make data shown at stats changeable
 - [x] 1RM,
-- [ ] TM: Needs storage of TM over time --> DB,
+- [ ] TM: Needs storage of TM over time --> DB
-- [ ] Weight --> maybe just max weight on a given day
+- [x] Weight --> maybe just max weight on a given day

+Only store TM when it's not == the old one